Vorkharium/vorkharium.github.io/_posts/2024-11-01-Attacking-Active-Directory-Cheatsheet.md

 image:  '/images/10000.jpg'
 tags:   [Cheatsheets, Tools, Active-Directory, Active-Directory-Enumeration, SMB, Kerberoasting, AS-REP-Roasting, DCSync, Silver-Ticket, ACLs, MSSQL, Credential-Dumping, Credential-Hunting]
 ---
-<span style="font-size: smaller;">**Disclaimer:** This cheatsheet is regularly updated, but due to software changes, some commands may not work or may have alternatives.
-Please verify functionality as it can vary with permissions or updates.
-Consult official documentation if you encounter issues.</span>
+<span style="font-size: smaller;">Disclaimer: This cheatsheet is regularly updated to ensure accuracy; however, due to updates and evolving tools, some commands may no longer work or may have alternative methods of running them.
+Always consult official documentation or additional resources if a command does not perform as expected.</span>

 # Table of Contents